jsaul/flinnengdahl/README.md

 of the names in the original Flinn-Engdahl region naming are at least debatable.
 The goal here is to follow Wikipedia as closely as possible.
 We added the ability to use arbitrary translations.
-An example translation table is included for English, Germany and Spanish.
+An example translation table is included for English, German and Spanish.
 The English region names are hardcoded as default and the C++ code defining the hardcoded names can easily be (re)generated from the translation table whenever needed.

+The translation table is provided as a *single file*, as it was found to be convenient to have translations to several languages on consecutive lines for comparison, with comments added where needed to support a certain naming (e.g. "Revillagigedo" or "Haida Gwaii").

-The codes are set up in a way that in theory allows defining new cells, provided they fit in the 1x1-degree cells.
-But remember that such modifications are then deviations from the "standard" Flinn-Engdahl region numbering and should not be called "Flinn-Engdahl regions" any more.
+The codes are set up in a way that in theory allows defining new cells, provided they fit in the 1x1-degree raster.
+But please note that such modifications are then deviations from the "standard" Flinn-Engdahl region numbering and should not be called "Flinn-Engdahl regions" any more.